-Sangay (Deputy Chief Forestry Officer)
+Sangay (Principal Forestry Officer)

-I have PhD (Ecology) from the University of New England, Armidale, New South Wales, Australia; where I studied movement ecology of our National Animal - Takin (Budorcas whitei) in Jigme Dorji National Park, northwestern part of the country.
+I have PhD (Ecology) from the University of New England, Armidale, New South Wales, Australia; where I studied the movement ecology of our National Animal - Takin (Budorcas whitei) in Jigme Dorji National Park, northwestern part of the country.
 For my MSc.
 I worked on the “Tiger (Panthera tigris) and its Conservation Efforts in the Kingdom of Bhutan”.

 1. The economic cost of wild mammalian carnivores to farmers in the Himalayan Kingdom of Bhutan